Top 4 DFNS Alternatives in 2026

 2. Can I use Openfort with Dfns?
 Yes.
 You can use Dfns to hold the key and Openfort to power the smart account.

 3. Why is Openfort better for developers?
-Openfort provides the UI, the gas sponsorship, and the smart account logic that Dfns leaves up to you to build.
+Openfort provides embedded wallets via Opensigner, TEE backend wallets, built-in paymasters for gasless transactions, smart account logic, and UI components—everything that Dfns leaves up to you to build.

 Conclusion

-Dfns is a strong choice for banks and fintechs needing pure MPC infrastructure.
+Dfns is a strong choice for banks and fintechs that need pure MPC infrastructure with compliance certifications and on-premises deployment options.
+Its institutional focus is genuine and well-earned.

-However, if you are a developer building a modern application that needs speed, smart features, and open-source flexibility, Openfort is the better partner.
+However, if you are a developer building a modern application that needs speed, smart account features including gasless transactions via built-in paymasters, and open-source flexibility, Openfort is the better partner.
+With a complete wallet-as-a-service stack covering embedded wallets, backend wallet automations, and fair usage-based pricing where you only pay per operation, Openfort delivers institutional-grade security without the institutional-grade friction.

 Check out Openfort's documentation to learn more.